-Tasmania is the last refuge for some of Australia’s most critically endangered animals – species that are now virtually extinct elsewhere, including the Eastern Bettong, Eastern QuolI and Eastern Barred Bandicoot.
+Tasmania is the last refuge for some of Australia’s most critically endangered animals – species that are now virtually extinct elsewhere, including the Eastern Bettong, Eastern Quoll and Eastern Barred Bandicoot.

 Together with local farmers, the Tasmania Island Ark program is recreating over 6,000 ha of wildlife habitat across Tasmania.
 Read on to find out about 13 threatened species we aim to protect through our restoration projects.

 Your donations will help to create a stronghold for endangered wildlife and reconnect people with nature, while revitalising local farming communities.

 One of the smallest birds in Australia, the endemic Forty Spotted Pardalote belongs to a group known as ‘diamond birds’ due to their tiny, jewel-like appearance.
 They live in dry eucalypt forests and woodlands only where white gum occurs.

 Tasmanian Wedge Tailed Eagle

 In direct contrast with the tiny pardalotes, the Tasmanian Wedge Tailed Eagle is Australia’s largest bird of prey.
 It occurs only in Tasmania.
 We’re addressing threats such as loss of nesting habitat, as it’s estimated that fewer than 1,000 of these birds remain.